xinyuzhang99/Data-Structures-and-Algorithms-with-LeetCode/Graph.md

 - **Thoughts**

   - This problem is equivalent to finding if a cycle exists in a directed graph.
-If a cycle exists, no topological ordering exists and therefore it will be impossible to take all courses. --> <font color=blue>**Topological Sort**</font>
+If a cycle exists, no topological ordering exists and therefore it will be impossible to take all courses. --> <font color=blue>**Topological Sort: Sorts given actions in such a way that if there is a ==dependency of one action on another==, then the dependent action always comes later than its parent action.**</font>
   - <u>Procedures:</u>
     - S1: create a graph --> key: each course; value: prerequisites; finish mapping
     - S2: create a visited set to track the nodes; create a path set to track the path (start on current node)